jimsimon/karma-web-components/README.md

 # Karma Web Components

 Karma Web Components is a karma plugin that provides the following:
-* A framework for running .html specs, each in their own isolated iframe
+* A framework for running *.test.html specs, each in their own isolated iframe
-* An optional middleware for proxying requests that go above the directory structure to bower_components directory (similar to Polyserve and Web Component Tester)
+* An optional middleware for proxying requests that go above the directory structure to the bower_components directory (similar to Polyserve and Web Component Tester)
 * An optional middleware for proxying requests that go above the directory structure to the node_modules directory

 This plugin piggybacks off of other framework plugins.
 It currently supports: